10 Tips for Positive Behavior in Children and Teens

 What are non-verbal cues, and how do you use them to promote good behavior?

 Nonverbal cues encompass facial expressions, body language, gestures, and tone of voice.
-By using positive body language, such as eye contact, smiles, nods, encouraging gestures, and a calm tone of voice, parents can reinforce desired behaviors, establish clear communication, and create a supportive environment conducive to promoting good behavior in children.
+By using positive body language, such as eye contact, smiles, nods, encouraging gestures, and a calm tone of voice, parents can reinforce desired and expected behaviors, establish clear communication, and create a supportive environment conducive to promoting good behavior in children.

 How can students learn good behavior in the fastest way?

-Training students to learn good behavior starts with consistent modeling and reinforcement.
+Student behavior starts with consistent modeling and reinforcement.
 Notice how observing positive behavior demonstrated by teachers and peers and receiving immediate and consistent feedback on their actions allows students to understand expectations and adapt their behavior quickly.

 What are practical consequences that can promote good behavior?

 Effective consequences for promoting good behavior include positive reinforcement, such as praise, rewards, or privileges, for demonstrating desired behaviors.
 Additionally, logical consequences directly related to the behavior, such as loss of privileges or additional responsibilities, can reinforce the importance of making positive choices.
-Consistency and clarity in applying consequences are critical to their effectiveness.
+Consistency and clarity in applying consequences to specific examples are critical to their effectiveness.

 Do strong emotions affect behavior?